Workingman's Dead: Release

 The album title came about when Jerry Garcia commented to lyricist Robert Hunter that the album was "turning into the 'workingman's Dead' version of the band".
 Having both worked on all of the album's songs and gone out on the road with the band, Hunter appears as a seventh member on the front cover photograph.

 Warner Bros. released "Uncle John's Band" (backed with "New Speedway Boogie") as a single to promote the album.
 It received limited airplay, even though it was edited to a radio-friendly three-minute length and the lyric "goddamn" removed.

 Readers of Rolling Stone voted Workingman's Dead the best album of 1970, followed by Crosby, Stills, Nash and Young's Déjà Vu and Van Morrison's Moondance.

 The album was remastered and expanded in 2001 as part of Rhino Records' 12-CD box set The Golden Road (1965–1973).
 This version, given separate release in 2003, includes eight bonus tracks.
 A DVD-Audio version was also released in 2001, without the bonus material.
 In 2014 it was issued as a two-LP set, mastered at 45 rpm by Mobile Fidelity Sound Lab.

 In 2020 Rhino Records released the "50th Anniversary Deluxe Edition" of Workingman's Dead.
 Disc one contains a new remaster of the album.
 Discs two and three contain a previously unreleased complete concert from the Capitol Theater in Port Chester, New York, recorded on February 21, 1971.

+In April 2026 Rhino released three audiophile versions of Workingman's Dead.
+The first is a vinyl LP produced using the original master tapes.
+The second is a reel-to-reel tape, also produced from the original masters.
+The third is a Dolby Atmos mix of the album, created in 2023 by Grateful Dead drummer Mickey Hart and released on Blu-ray disc.